 Many local boaters just do the initial 0.6 mile of river as a 'park-and-play', carrying up the country road which parallels this part of the river.
-However, the scenery of the rest of the run (especially if you catch it at fall colors), and the good eddy service for the playspots on the lower river make it worthwhile to do the full run.
+However, the scenery of the rest of the run and the good eddy service for the playspots on the lower river make it worthwhile to do the full run.

 For more information, check out the Natural Resources Commission - Navigability webpage.

 Additional information about The Nature Conservancy, and this preserve, can be obtained at Nature.org, or by Email: Indiana@tnc.org.